What happens if I take creatine and I do not work out?

 Unless you have a rare condition or start to compete in competitions that you need to rank in, you will find that creatine supplementation is not worth it for you.

-You would rather spend that money on yourself or family and eat a nice big piece of steak.
+You would rather spend that money on yourself or your family and eat a nice big piece of steak.

 SHOULD I TAKE CREATINE ON MY REST DAYS